ibm-messaging/mqldt/README.md

 # mqldt - IBM MQ Log Disk Tester

-The purpose of this tool is to test the capability of a Linux mounted filesystem being used (or being proposed) to host an MQ transaction log.
+The purpose of this tool is to test the capability of a Linux mounted filesystem being used (or being proposed) to host an MQ recovery log.

 ![#f03c15](https://placehold.it/15/f03c15/000000?text=+)<b> Warning!!</b>
 <ul><li>If any queue manager is currently using the filesystem being tested:</li>